lzell/louzell.com/markdown/notes/vim.md

 # Vim cheat sheet

+## vim ack shortcuts

+Within the vim ack pane, type `?` to bring up all keyboard shortcuts.
+Press it again to toggle back.

+Use `:AckWindow` to search only the current window.

+Use `:Ack!` to search without jumping to the first result.

+## Vim hack, open files quickly

+    vim $(fzf)

+or

+    fd <pattern> | view -
+    :: Use `gf` on file I want

+## Vim gotcha, greedy matching with +

+I need to escape the `+` for matching to work as I expect:

+    grafana-[a-f0-9]\+

+I still don't understand why I can't do something like this:

+    grafana-[a-f\d]\+

+This question led me to discover `perldo`: https://stackoverflow.com/a/13476392/143447

+Which is neat, but I lose the interactive highlighting

+## Vim delete to matching brace
+A nice trick to eliminate a whole branch in confusing code is to place
+the cursor on opening brace, then `S-v %` to jump to the matching brace in a
+visual selection, then `d`.

+## Vim gotcha, undofile not working

+Make sure to create the undo dir manually.
+Vim won't automatically create it.

+    mkdir ~/.vim/undo

+Then, set this in `~/.vimrc`

+    set undofile
+    set undodir=~/.vim/undo/

+This will make undo span multiple vim sessions.
+Closing and re-opening vim won't interfere with undo history.

+## How to delete to the end of the line from cursor
+`D` in normal mode

 ## How to use marks
 - Use `m{A-Za-z}` to set a mark
 - The capital marks are global and lower case local